 3. This sets the tone for the whole 15-501 corridor.
 Will there be requests for even higher buildings in this section of town?
 With Gateway & SECU Developments, the feel of coming into such tall buildings at this main entrance to Chapel Hill is important. / Being so large so close to the road, makes the building feel even bigger.
-Our interest is urban design but not at the expense of feeling like a canyon down 15-501

-Applicant Response: Building is set back from 15-501 a distance of 112'.
-We are proposing to preserve a considerable amount of the buffer vegetation and even with future road widening along 15-501, there will still be 100' of separation.
-The required on-site 30' buffer is being maintained.
+Our interest is urban design but not at the expense of feeling like a canyon down 15-501 proposing to preserve a considerable amount of the buffer vegetation and even with future road widening along 15-501, there will still be 100' of separation.
+The required onsite 30' buffer is being maintained.
 Also, please note that the building height is less than the set back from the edge of payment.
 This creates a commonly accepted 1 to 1 ratio.